vicky-issmart/Meow-Haven/README.md

 ## Credits

 This is the final project code for the course **Design and Interactive Experiences** instructed by Professor Ashley Kolodziej at Boston University.
 It was designed and programmed by Tianqi Feng and [Min Hu](https://github.com/MinHu0401).
-The pixel-art assets are adopted from [ToffeeCraft](https://itch.io/profile/toffeecraft).
+The pixel-art assets are adapted from [ToffeeCraft](https://itch.io/profile/toffeecraft).
 The background music is *Kitten Caper* by HarumachiMusic.

 ## Browser Support